Skip to content

 Before you execute the import process, you have to define the import parameters.

 Because it is possible to apply more than one JDisc server, you have to select the JDisc server in the first step.
 The profile which you defined beforehand can be also selected to influence the imported contents and their use.
 In addition, you can set the import mode.
 The Append import mode creates all found objects without checking whether these already exist.
-The Update import mode creates only objects which can not be found in the i-doit database.
+The Update import mode creates only objects which can't be found in the i-doit data pool.
 Categories of already existing objects are complemented (if necessary) with new data.
 The Overwrite import mode is, in principle, like the Update mode but with the difference that list categories are emptied first and are then recreated.

 Import Mode Description

-Only create newly scanned devices The Only create newly scanned devices Mode creates only objects that do not exist in i-doit.
+Only create newly scanned devices The "Only create newly scanned devices" Mode creates only objects that do not exist in i-doit.

-Overwrite The Overwrite import mode behaves exactly like the "Update" mode with the difference that list categories are first emptied and then newly created.
+Overwrite The "Overwrite" import mode behaves exactly like the "Update" mode with the difference that list categories are first emptied and then newly created.

-Overwrite (New inventory) With the addition (New inventory) fixed i-doit-to-jdisc-device links are discarded and the object associations are recalculated.
+Overwrite (New inventory) With the addition "(New inventory)" fixed i-doit-to-jdisc-device links are discarded and the object associations are recalculated.

 With the logging function you can influence the extent of the written log.
 A more extensive logging increases the import duration.